zenml-io/zenml/docs/book/user-guide/advanced-guide/sandbox.md

 #### Path 1: Register a new public container registry and use it in your stack

-The sandbox provides a pre-registered stack that utilizes ZenML's public container registry.
+The sandbox is a pre-configured stack that connects to and uses ZenML's public container registry.
 This allows you to execute pipelines using the provided example code and dependencies, eliminating the need to build and push Docker images to a container registry on your own.
-However, if you wish to run your own code with custom dependencies, you must register a new stack that utilizes a public container registry where you have `write` access.
+However, if you wish to run your own code with custom dependencies, you must register a new stack that uses a public container registry where you have `write` access.

-Let's take the dockerhub registry as an example.
-To proceed, create a dockerhub account and establish a new repository.
-Next, create a new stack component that utilizes this container registry.
+Let's take [the Docker Hub registry](https://hub.docker.com/) as an example.
+To proceed, create a Docker Hub account and establish a new repository.
+Next, create a new stack component that uses this container registry.
 You can refer to the [container registry stack component guide](../component-guide/container-registries/container-registries.md) for detailed instructions.

 Once the stack component is created, you can register a new stack that incorporates this component.
 Execute the following command: